openblockchains/austrian-blockchain-whitepapers/README.md

 ### Hero / Herocoin (PLAY) by Byte Heroes

+_Decentralized solution for i(nteractive video) gaming.
+Use $PLAY to bet on esports with our platform herosphere.gg_

 Scam Alert: Medium

 **Update 2020 - (3 Years Later)** Return on Investment (ROI) in 2020:  **-98.20%  (Thanks, for the Free Money!)**, (Source: [Herocoin Price Today](https://coinmarketcap.com/currencies/herocoin/))